Maximal parahoric arithmetic transfers, resolutions and modularity: Integral models and Balloon--Ground stratification

 The Hodge filtration of $A$ defines such a pair $(\ell_0, H_0)$ for $R=k$.
 And we can compute the completed local ring of $\CM$ at $x$ by deforming $(\ell_0, H_0)$ in the local model.
 If $\Ker \not \subseteq H$, then $\Ker + H= V \otimes R$, hence $(\ell, V \otimes R))=0$ i.e., $\ell \subseteq \Ker$.
 So we have the following three cases: \begin{itemize} \item $\ell \subseteq \Ker$, and $\Ker \subseteq H$, which corresponds to $x \in \CM^\dagger_{k_{\nu_0}}$. \item $\ell \not \subseteq \Ker$, and $\Ker \subseteq H$, which corresponds to $x \in \CM^\bullet_{k_{\nu_0}} -\CM^\dagger_{k_{\nu_0}}$. \item $\ell \subseteq \Ker$, and $\Ker \not \subseteq H$, which corresponds to $x \in \CM^\circ_{k_{\nu_0}} - \CM^\dagger_{k_{\nu_0}}$. \end{itemize} Standard computations show the semi-stable reduction results $(1)$ and $(2)$. \end{proof}

 \begin{remark} If $t_v=1$ i.e, $L_v$ is almost-self dual, the Balloon--Ground stratification is introduced in \cite[Section 5]{LTXZZ} under the assumption that $p$ is a special inert prime in particular $F_{0,v_0}=\BQ_p$.
-In this case, the Balloon stratum $\CM_{k_\nu}^\circ$ lies in the basic locus of $\CM_{k_{\nu_0}}$.
+In this case, the Balloon stratum $\CM_{k_\nu}^\circ$ lies in the basic locus of $\CM_{k_{\nu}}$.
 Hence the basic locus of $\CM_{k_\nu}$ contains some irreducible components of $\CM_{k_\nu}$.
-Such phenomenon also appears in Stamm's example \cite{Stamm} for Hilbert modular surfaces at Iwahori level.
-If $1<t_v<n-1$, we will show in Section \ref{section: mod over BF} that the Balloon and Ground strata of $\CM_{k_\nu}$ are irreducible (in any given connected component of $\CM_{k_{\nu}}$), which matches the conjecture that any non-basic Kottwitz--Rapoport stratum is ``irreducible", see \cite{IrredKR}. \end{remark}
+Such phenomenon also appears in Stamm's example \cite{Stamm} for Hilbert modular surfaces at Iwahori levels. \end{remark}